 When the going becomes less rough, the LR2 keeps going.
 The ride feels firm and poised, and this British-brand SUV (actually built in India) exudes more agility and engagement than you would expect from a machine that made its name from scaling mountains.
 In sport mode, the transmission is programmed to hold lower gears longer and to downshift more readily, to improve acceleration.

-The 2014 Land Rover LR2 comes in three models, all equipped with the 2.0-liter turbocharged, direct-injected four-cylinder engine, 6-speed automatic, and four-wheel drive with Terrain Response and Hill Descent Control.
+The 2015 Land Rover LR2 comes in three models, all equipped with the 2.0-liter turbocharged, direct-injected four-cylinder engine, 6-speed automatic transmission, and four-wheel drive with Terrain Response and Hill Descent Control.

-Land Rover LR2 ($37,495) comes standard with grained leather-covered seats, a dual-panel sunroof, dual climate control, 7-inch touch screen, 8-way power adjustable driver's seat, 6-way power passenger seat, 11-speaker 380-watt Meridian audio system, AM/FM radio with CD player and USB port, rain-sensing wipers, automatic headlights, Passive Start, and 18-inch alloy wheels.
+Land Rover LR2 ($36,660) comes standard with grained leather-covered seats, a dual-panel sunroof, dual climate control, 7-inch touch screen, 6-way power adjustable driver's seat, 4-way power passenger seat, 11-speaker 380-watt Meridian audio system, AM/FM radio with CD player and USB port, rain-sensing wipers, automatic headlights, Passive Start, and 18-inch alloy wheels.

-Options include the DVD Navigation System with touch screen ($1,750), SiriusXM Satellite Radio and Bluetooth Package ($750), Climate Comfort Package with heated front seats, heated front windshield and heated washer jets ($1,000).
-There's also a choice of two 19-inch 10-spoke alloy wheel designs, and an 825-watt Meridian 16-speaker audio system is available for the LR2 and LR2 HSE.
+The new Black Pack and Silver Pack option groups ($2,900 each) include a 19-inch alloy wheel upgrade, hard-disc navigation system, and special exterior/interior design elements.
+Individual options include the DVD Navigation System with touch screen ($1,750), SiriusXM Satellite Radio and Bluetooth Package ($750), Climate Comfort Package with heated front seats, heated front windshield and heated washer jets ($1,000).
+An 825-watt Meridian 16-speaker audio system is available for the LR2 and LR2 HSE.

 Safety equipment includes anti-lock brakes, permanent all-wheel drive, seven airbags, including driver and passenger front seats, front seat side airbags, full-length curtain airbags and inflatable knee bolsters.
-Front safety belts feature pre-tensioners and Hill Descent comes standard, controlling the cars speed on steep gradients.
-Rearview camera is optional.
+Front safety belts feature pre-tensioners.
+Hill Descent comes standard, controlling the cars speed on steep gradients.
+Rearview camera is standard on upper models.